jmf1988/ytdash/README.md

 - Debian based:
 apt-get install python3 python3-pycurl python3-certifi ffmpeg mpv

-Note: The above installs distro version of pycurl that cames with gnutls backend, that may use more memory and have some issues.
-To install pycurl with openssl backend that uses less memory and seems to have less issues do the following:
+Note: The above installs distro version of pycurl that can be outdated and come with gnutls backend enabled by default, which may use more memory and cause some issues.
+To install pycurl with openssl backend that uses less memory and is more realiable do the following:

 - Install dependecies on debian to compile libcurl to use openssl backend (better performance):